-Collaborate with others to share ideas, decisions, and responsibilities in groups.
-Interact fairly and respectfully with others.
-Consider the rights and opinions of others during interactions.
-Revise ideas and opinions based on new information.
-Listen actively to others to understand their perspectives.
-Use language that is respectful of human diversity.
-Support their ideas and opinions with information or observations.
+SKIIIS 4-S-100 Collaborate with others to share ideas, decisions, and responsibilities in groups.
+4-S-102 Interact fairly and respectfully with others.
+4-S-303 Evaluate personal assumptions based on new information and ideas.
+4-S-400 Listen actively to others to understand their perspectives.
+4-S-401 Use language that is respectful of human diversity.
+4-S-402 Support their ideas and opinions with information or observations.